Islands of Wakfu

-Island of Wakfu is an action-adventure game developed by Ankama Play and published by Microsoft Studios for the Xbox 360's Xbox Live Arcade service.
+Islands of Wakfu is an action-adventure game developed by Ankama Play and published by Microsoft Studios for the Xbox 360's Xbox Live Arcade service.
 It is set in the universe of Dofus 10,000 years before the events of the game and is a spin-off of the MMORPG Wakfu.

 Gameplay

 Islands of Wakfu features colorful 2D visuals and is played from an isometric perspective.
 It features a total of three playable characters (Nora, Efrim and The Platypus) and incorporates a unique blend of beat 'em up, shoot 'em up and puzzle elements.

 The game can be played solo or local cooperatively.
 When played solo, the player can switch between characters Nora and Efrim simultaneously.
 Whereas, the first player controls Nora and the second, Efrim, if playing co-op.
 The third playable character, The Platypus, can be controlled when playing as Efrim, by default.

 Plot

 The story takes place in a Dark fantasy universe, in the game, players assume the roles of Nora (the last surviving Eliatrope) and her dragon brother Efrim of whom are on a mission to reserve and restore the remains of their world, after a meteorite crashed on a nearby planet, reviving a malevolent curse.